 To live means to learn, and those who are more open to learning are the ones who manage to live better.

-There are some invaluable lessons that have the power to help us grow into more conscious, intelligent, compassionate beings, allowing us to live a life of beauty, in celebration and joy, at peace with ourselves and others.
+There are some invaluable lessons that have the power to help us grow into more conscious, intelligent, compassionate beings, and which can lead us to a life of beauty, contentment and peace.

 1. Freedom goes hand in hand with responsibility

 Most people cry out for freedom, but few actually want to be free.
 Why?
 Mainly because to be free means to be in constant awareness of your actions and accept full responsibility for their consequences.

 Afraid of making mistakes, the majority of people don’t desire the freedom of thinking and acting — they let others think for them and have power over them, and place all responsibility on their shoulders.
 By doing so, they turn themselves into mindless puppets whose lives are totally dependent on the decisions of others.

 Responsibility can be a big burden, and only those who are confident and courageous enough are willing to endure it.